 | Transports | stdio, SSE, Streamable HTTP |

-Docling is the enterprise-grade option, backed by IBM Research and now donated to the Linux Foundation’s Agentic AI Foundation.
-The core Docling library has surged to 58,300 stars (+58% since March), making it the fastest-growing project in this category by far.
-It is described by Red Hat as “the number one open source repository for document intelligence.”
+Docling is the enterprise-grade option, backed by IBM Research and donated to the Linux Foundation’s Agentic AI Foundation.
+The core Docling library reached 60,000 stars and continues to be described by Red Hat as “the number one open source repository for document intelligence.”

 Where MarkItDown converts everything to flat Markdown, Docling preserves document structure — it outputs DoclingDocument (structured JSON) that retains layout information, table structures, reading order, and document hierarchy.
-This matters for complex PDFs with multi-column layouts, nested tables, headers/footers, and mixed content.
-The MCP server can export to Markdown too, but the structured format is the differentiator.
+The MCP server can export to Markdown too, but the structured format is the differentiator for complex PDFs.

-Install via uvx: add the entry to your MCP client config with uvx docling-mcp-server.
+Install via uvx: uvx docling-mcp-server.
 Supports Claude Desktop, LM Studio, and containerized deployments.
+In remote-first mode, no local GPU or model downloads required.

 PDF-Specific Servers